adempiere/adempiere-ui-gateway/docs/debugging.md

 ## Utility Scripts

 The project includes diagnostic scripts in `docs/scripts/` for common debugging tasks.
+Unlike the rest of this guide, run these from the **repository root** (not `docker-compose/`) — the `./docs/scripts/...` paths below are relative to it.

 ### Timezone Diagnostic Scripts